 - a) Meeting agenda: - i.
-Input on upcoming meeting agendas will be obtained during each PAG meeting; - ii.
+Input on upcoming meeting agendas will be obtained during each PAG meeting: - ii.
 The participants will finalize and distribute meeting agenda and meeting summaries to PAG representatives and alternates; and - iii.
 Time (10 minutes, unless agreed otherwise) will be allocated on each meeting agenda for public presentations or comments, if desired.
-Presentations are to be identified to the Chair of the participants at least one week prior to the start of each meeting. - b) Meetings should be held at least twice per fiscal year. - c) Meeting dates will be selected to promote maximum participation of PAG members. - d) Meeting notices: - i.
+Presentations are to be identified to the Chair of the participants at least one week prior to the start of each meeting. - b) Meetings should be held at least twice per fiscal year, except in situations with extenuating circumstances such as the 2020 COVID19 pandemic. - c) Meeting dates will be selected to promote maximum participation of PAG members. - d) Meeting notices: - i.
 At least three weeks advance notice of meeting dates will be given. - e) Meeting Location: - i.
 Meetings will be held at a time and place most suitable to the PAG, and may vary in time or place to satisfy representatives requirements - ii.
-Suggested meeting location(s): - The North Peace Cultural Centre, Northern Grand Hotel, if available. - f) Material, if available, will be provided for review in advance of meetings. - g) Name:
+Suggested meeting location(s): - The North Peace Cultural Centre, Northern Grand Hotel, if available. - Telephone or web-based meetings are also suitable when face to face meetings are not suitable. - f) Material, if available, will be provided for review in advance of meetings. - g) Name: - i.

-i.
 The name of the Public Advisory Group is: Fort St. John Results Based Pilot Project Public Advisory Group (PAG).